aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/save-files/_index.md

 weight: 40
 url: /net/different-ways-to-save-files/
 description: Aspose.Cells for .NET can save files to different formats.
 Save Files to PDF.
 Save Files to HTML.
 Save Files to DOCX.
 Save Files to PPTX.
 Save Files to JSON.
 Save Files to MHTML.
-keywords: Aspose.Cells Save Files to PDF, HTML, JSON, CSV, TXT, XML, DOCX, PPTX, MHT, MHTML and so on using C#.
+keywords: Aspose.Cells Save Excel to PDF, HTML, JSON, CSV, TXT, XML, DOCX, PPTX, MHT, MHTML and so on using C#, Save or Convert Workbook to PDF HTML JSON TXT SQL in C#.
 ---

 {{% alert color="primary" %}}